-A health practitioner must rely not only test results, but on clinical symptoms and the person's history for a diagnosis.
+A healthcare practitioner must rely not only test results, but on clinical symptoms and the person’s history for a diagnosis.
 Symptoms may be nonspecific and often come and go.
 Test results may not initially be positive for some of these autoantibodies due to the cyclic nature of autoimmune disorders.
 In some cases, it may take months or years to show a pattern that might suggest lupus or any of the other autoimmune diseases.

 If I have been diagnosed with lupus, will it ever go away?